FACG6/wallet/README.md

 # WALLET management money

-WALLET website is an innovation to help people in UEA managing their money, andlet them know their financial and keep tracking money.
+WALLET website is an innovation to help people in UEA managing their money, and let them know their financial and keep tracking money.

 ---------------------------